 About the Newfoundland Quarterly

 The Newfoundland Quarterly was founded in 1901 as "a literary magazine of interest to Newfoundlanders at home and abroad."
 It is the second oldest magazine in Canada.
 Publishing four times a year, the NQ offers unique, hard-to-find-elsewhere content on Newfoundland and Labrador culture and history.
-Each issue has a theme - Langage, Cuisine, Come From Aways, Popular Culture; the theme of our current issue, winter 2017, on the stands until December 1, 2017, is Indigenous Leadership – and we have a special Canada 150 issue available as well.
+Each issue has a theme - Langage, Cuisine, Come From Aways, Popular Culture; the theme of our current issue, winter 2017 -2018, on the stands until December 1, 2017, is Indigenous Leadership – and we have a special Canada 150 issue available as well.